kathlynpurcell/cygrid/README.rst

     :target: https://coveralls.io/github/bwinkel/cygrid?branch=master
     :alt: cygrid's Coveralls Status

-`cygrid` is still in the early-development stage.
-While much of the functionality is already working as intended, the API is not yet stable.
-Nevertheless, we kindly invite you to use and test the library and we are grateful for feedback.
+`Cygrid` is already used in several "production" systems, for example it was utilized for two major 21-cm HI surveys, EBHIS and HI4PI.
+Nevertheless, we cannot guarantee that it's completely bug-free.
+We kindly invite you to use the library and we are grateful for feedback.
 Note, that work on the documentation is still ongoing.

 Purpose
 =======